 The magnificence of the royal palace is beyond words, it's definitely a must-see site on Thailand tour itinerary, go and see for yourself!
 And if you like, read the information about other attractions in Bangkok such as Wat Pho, Wat Arun, and Jim Thompson House.

-Also check out this 22-Day Explore Vietnam, Cambodia, Laos & Thailand that brings you to stunning Royal Palace and Wat Phra Kaew.
+Also check out the following itinerary that brings you to stunning Royal Palace and Wat Phra Kaew.